George Benjamin (composer)

-Sir George William John Benjamin, CBE (born 31 January 1960) is an English composer of contemporary classical music.
-He is also a conductor, pianist and teacher.
-He is well known for operas Into the Little Hill (2006), Written on Skin (2009–2012) and Lessons in Love and Violence (2015–2017)—all with librettos by Martin Crimp.
-In 2019, critics at The Guardian ranked Written on Skin as the second best work of the 21st-century.
+Sir George William John Benjamin, CBE (born 31 January 1960) is an English composer, conductor, pianist and teacher.

 Biography

 Benjamin was born in London and attended Westminster School.
-Prof. Benjamin studied piano privately with concert pianist and eminent teacher, Marguerite Tury from 1967–74, wrote his first composition at age nine, and took piano and composition lessons with Peter Gellhorn until the age of 15, after which Gellhorn arranged for Benjamin to continue his lessons in Paris with Olivier Messiaen, whom he had known for many years.
+He studied piano privately with Marguerite Tury from 1967–1974.
+He wrote his first composition at the age of nine, and took piano and composition lessons with Peter Gellhorn until age 15, after which Gellhorn arranged for Benjamin to continue his lessons in Paris with Olivier Messiaen, whom he had known for many years.
 Messiaen was reported to have described Benjamin as his favourite pupil.
 He then read music at King's College, Cambridge, studying under Alexander Goehr and Robin Holloway.

-His orchestral piece Ringed by the Flat Horizon (written for the Cambridge University Musical Society and premiered in Cambridge under the baton of Mark Elder on 5 March 1980) was performed at The Proms that August, while he was still a student, making him the youngest living composer to have had music performed at the Proms.
-The London Sinfonietta and Sir Simon Rattle, premiered At First Light two years later.
+Benjamin's orchestral piece Ringed by the Flat Horizon (written for the Cambridge University Musical Society and premiered in Cambridge under the baton of Mark Elder on 5 March 1980) was performed at The Proms that August, while he was still a student, making him the then-youngest living composer to have had music performed at the Proms.
+The London Sinfonietta and Sir Simon Rattle premiered At First Light two years later.
 Antara was commissioned by IRCAM for the 10th anniversary of the Pompidou Centre in 1987 and Three Inventions for chamber orchestra were written for the 75th Salzburg Festival in 1995.
 The London Symphony Orchestra under Pierre Boulez premiered Palimpsests in 2002 to mark the opening of ‘By George’, a season-long portrait which included the first performance of Shadowlines by Pierre-Laurent Aimard.
 More recent celebrations of Benjamin's work have taken place at Southbank Centre in 2012 (as part of the UK's Cultural Olympiad) and at the Barbican in 2016.